-Required Proposal Sections principal investigator for each proposal submitted or award received.
-Cost Proposal (Append dix C) (Excel or PDF) Appendix C is A firm fixed price Phase I Contract Pricing Proposal (Schedule 1) available on our must be submitted in detail using the template provided in Appendix website here in C. Some cost breakdown items of Appendix C may not apply to Microsoft Excel 2010 the proposed project.
-If such is the case, there is no need to provide format. information for each and every item.
-When completing your cost Specific instructions proposal, please consider the following: for filling out • It is important to provide enough information to allow the U.S. Appendix C are DOT to understand how the SBC plans to use the requested located here . funds if a contract is awarded.
-100001000 11010 .
-Phase I contract awards may include profit.
-Note: Firm fixed See the sample cost price is the type of contract used for Phase I SBIR awards. proposal here .
-Travel is not anticipated for Phase I projects.
-A firm must note its TIN and Data Universal Numbering System (DUNS) identification number in Appendix C, in the Cost and Pricing Proposal Coversheet.
+A firm fixed price Phase I Contract Pricing Proposal (Schedule 1) must be submitted in detail using the template provided in Appendix C. Some cost breakdown items of Appendix C may not apply to the proposed project.
+If such is the case, there is no need to provide information for each and every item.
+When completing your cost proposal, please consider the following:

+- It is important to provide enough information to allow the U.S. DOT to understand how the SBC plans to use the requested funds if a contract is awarded. - Phase I contract awards may include profit.
+Note: Firm fixed price is the type of contract used for Phase I SBIR awards. - Travel is not anticipated for Phase I projects. - A firm must note its TIN and Data Universal Numbering System (DUNS) identification number in Appendix C, in the Cost and Pricing Proposal Coversheet.
 The DUNS is assigned by Dun & Bradstreet, Inc. (See III (D) below).
 If you are not able to receive a DUNS number before the solicitation deadline, please indicate "Pending" in the DUNS field in the cost proposal.
 You must have a DUNS number before a contract can be awarded.

 Please fill out the spreadsheets as directed.
 If you are submitting supporting information (e.g., price quotes or subcontractor commitments) then save the entire workbook as a PDF.
 To do this, click on the 'Acrobat' tab in the main ribbon of Excel, then choose "entire Workbook" from Conversion Range option at top of window.)
 If you have any trouble accessing the Appendix C spreadsheet or saving it as a PDF please contact the U.S. DOT SBIR Program Office at 617-494-2051 between the hours of 8:00 am and 5:00 pm ET no later than December 9, 2015.

-Required Proposal Sections Proposals that exceed the Phase I Estimated Award Amount listed in Section IX will not be considered for award.
-Appendices A, B, ar nd D (PDF) Signature Page Complete the signature page in Appendix A. All pages shall be (Appendix A) numbered consecutively beginning with the signature page.
-Pages 1 of PDF Project Summary Complete the Project Summary Sheet in Appendix B as Page 2 of (Appendix B) the proposal.
-The Project Summary of successful proposals may be published by the U.S. DOT and, therefore, shall not contain Page 2 of PDF classified or proprietary information.
+Proposals that exceed the Phase I Estimated Award Amount listed in Section IX will not be considered for award.

+Required Proposal Sections Appendices A, B, and D (PDF) Signature Page Complete the signature page in Appendix A. All pages shall be (Appendix A) numbered consecutively beginning with the signature page.
+Pages 1 of PDF Project Summary Complete the Project Summary Sheet in Appendix B as Page 2 of the (Appendix B) proposal.
+The Project Summary of successful proposals may be published by the U.S. DOT and, therefore, shall not contain classified Page 2 of PDF or proprietary information.
 The Project Summary must include at a minimum: 1.
-A technical abstract with a brief statement of the problem or opportunity, project objectives, and description of the effort. • The technical abstract shall be limited to 200 words in the space provided on the Project Summary sheet.
+A technical abstract with a brief statement of the problem or opportunity, project objectives, and description of the effort.
+The technical abstract shall be limited to 200 words in the space provided on the Project Summary sheet.
 Any words or statements beyond the 200-word limit may not be considered for award purposes.
-2. Anticipated results and potential applications of the proposed research SBIR Funding All SBIR applicants are required to certify size and ownership as Agreement well as meet other SBIR Program requirements with the submission Certification of their SBIR proposals, at the time of award, and during the (Appendix D) funding agreement life cycle.
+2. Anticipated results and potential applications of the proposed research SBIR Funding All SBIR applicants are required to certify size and ownership as well Agreement as meet other SBIR Program requirements with the submission of Certification their SBIR proposals, at the time of award, and during the funding (Appendix D) agreement life cycle.
 A copy of the certification must be included with the proposal submission (see Appendix D).
 Pages 3-6 of PDF